doncandela/mgah/mgah.md

   - **`gpu`** (also defined in [Installing CUDA-aware Python packages...](#pytorch-cupy) below) adds CuPy.
   - **`ompi`** (defined in [A container that can use MPI](#mpi-container)) includes only OpenMPI and Python as an example of a minimal environment for running a container that uses MPI.

-- The following Conda environments are created and used on the Unity HPC cluster, when Apptainer is not being used.
+- The following Conda environments are created and used on the Unity HPC cluster, when Apptainer is not being used (except for **`ompi`** which is used when an Apptainer container is run).
 They generally do the same things as the corresponding environments defined for PCs listed just above.

   - **`npsp`** (defined in [Using modules and Conda](#unity-modules-conda)) has NumPy, SciPy, and Matplotlib, but not CuPy.
   - **`dfs`** (also defined in [Using modules and Conda](#unity-modules-conda)) has NumPy and the local package `dcfuncs` installed.
   - **`m4p`** (defined in [Using MPI on Unity (without Apptainer)](#unity-mpi)) includes OpenMPI 5.0.3, and `mpi4py`, so MPI can be used.
-An alternative **`m4pe`** that uses externally-installed MPI is also discussed in that section, but it seems not to work as well on Unity.
   - **`dem21`** (also defined in [Using MPI on Unity (without Apptainer)](#unity-mpi)) is like `m4p` but additionally includes the locally-installed package `dem21` and additional packages that `dem21` imports.
   - **`gpu`** (defined in [Using a GPU in Unity (without Apptainer)](#unity-gpu)) includes CuPy, so a GPU can be used.
   - **`ompi`** (defined in  [Running a container that uses MPI](#unity-mpi-container)) includes only OpenMPI and Python as an example of a minimal environment for running a container that uses MPI.